 Integrative Manual Therapy & Other Techniques

 Our therapy process always begins with a discussion.
 When did the pain, stress, or illness begin?
 What exactly does it feel like?
-What other approaches has the client tried and how much have they helped?
-How would life be different if it were pain-free, stress-free and well-balanced?
-What if a state of wellness were in reach?
+What other approaches have you tried and how much have they helped?

-Integrative Manual Therapy uses an “integrative systems approach”.
-It is a “whole person” energy-based therapy which targets and integrates various system of the body: muscular skeletal, fascial, skin, nervous system, digestive system, endocrine system, immune system, respiratory system, circulatory system, lymphatics, and others.
+Integrative Manual Therapy uses an integrative systems approach.
+It is a whole person therapy that targets and addresses various systems of the body — muscular skeletal, fascial, skin, nervous, digestive, endocrine, immune, respiratory, circulatory, lymphatic, and others.

 IMT is a unique assessment tool

 IMT has its origins in osteopathic manual therapy.
 In fact, the developers of IMT include chiropractors, physical therapists, osteopaths, and specialists in neurology and pain management.

 IMT’s primary developer is Sharon Giammatteo, PhD, PT, IMTC, who began the development of IMT in the 1970s.
 Sharon and her colleagues continue to develop IMT today at the IMT headquarters in Bloomfield, Connecticut.